Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Introduction

-In this letter, we propose a mechanism for the realization of tunable photo-induced topology in a large class of 2D ferromagnetic materials based on strain.
-We draw phase diagrams based on the computation of the Floquet Chern number for a FMCI in the honeycomb lattice, as a function of tensile strain and the magnitude of an applied laser field.
-We consider the case where a next-nearest neighbor (NNN) interaction is given by a DMI alone, as well as an extension of this model where one also has an additional NNN Heisenberg coupling.
+Our calculations, lying at the interface between Strain Engineering and Floquet Engineering may pave the way for a new class of Strain Engineered Topological Spintronic (SETS) devices, based on local applications of strain to ferromagnetic 2D materials, as in this work, we propose a mechanism for the realization of tunable photo-induced topology in a large class of 2D ferromagnetic materials based on strain.
+We draw phase diagrams based on the computation of the Floquet Chern number for a FMCI in the honeycomb lattice, as a function of tensile strain and the magnitude of an applied laser field which clearly exhibit strain-driven transitions.
+We consider two main cases: First, a next-nearest neighbor (NNN) interaction is given by a DMI alone; and second, an extension of this model where one also considers an additional NNN Heisenberg coupling.
 We show that strain-induced topological phase transitions occur in both systems.
-However, due to the mapping between the latter model and the anisotropic Haldane model with tunable fluxes, phase transitions can occur for smaller electric field intensities, and small amounts of strain.
+However, due to the mapping between the latter model and an anisotropic Haldane model with the key property of tunable fluxes, phase transitions can occur for smaller electric field intensities, and small amounts of strain.
 We argue that such a model could provide the breeding ground for new developments based on SETS.

-\paragraph*{Unstrained model Hamiltonian and limitations-}
+\section{Unstrained model Hamiltonian and limitations}